kyverno/kyverno-json/README.md

   bat: 6
 ```

-It is now possible to write a validation pattern like this:
+It is now possible to write a validation tree like this:

 ```yaml
 apiVersion: json.kyverno.io/v1alpha1